a8m/golang-cheat-sheet/README.md

 s2 := fmt.Sprintf( "%d %f", 17, 17.0 ) // formatted print to string variable

 multiline := `
- seventeen in base 10 is 17
+ "Hello" in Chinese is 你好 ('Ni Hao')
- seventeen in base 16 is 0x11
+ "Hello" in Hindi is नमस्ते ('Namaste')
-` // multi-line string literal, using back-tick instead of quotes
+` // multi-line string literal, using back-tick at beginning and end
 ```

 # Snippets